 - a US energy company in relation to an expert determination, an arbitration and parallel court proceedings relating to the re-determination of equity interests in a unitised oil field in West Africa

-- a British oil exploration company in relation to multi-jurisdictional court and arbitral proceedings concerning disputes rights in an oil concession in Central Africa
+- a British oil exploration company in relation to multi-jurisdictional court and ICC arbitral proceedings concerning disputed rights in an oil concession in Central Africa

 - a Japanese trading company in commodity trading disputes in multiple jurisdictions, including an ad hoc arbitration in India